huiseXT/ningjingyang.github.io/_pages/index.md

 # About

-Hi, I'm Ning-Jing Yang! 👋  I am a scientist by training, with a background in climate data science 👩‍💻 and physical oceanography 🌊.
-I have years of scientific and technical expertise in large-scale data analysis, open-source software, and cloud computing.
-By using open-source technology and human connection, I work to support and enable open science.
-I envision a future with robust, transparent, and inclusive scientific research, and believe that open science frameworks are the best tools to achieve this vision.
+Hi, I'm Ning-Jing Yang! 👋 I am a physicist by training, with a background in condensed matter theory ⚛️ and topological quantum materials 🧠.
+I have years of experience in theoretical modeling, first-principles calculations, and exploring novel topological phases in low-dimensional systems.
+Through combining symmetry analysis and computational tools, I aim to uncover new quantum phenomena with potential for next-generation electronic and spintronic devices.
+I envision a future where fundamental physics inspires transformative technologies, and believe that curiosity-driven research is key to this vision.

 Click on the links below to learn more about what I love to do!